 (2) The occupier of any premises shall, if required by any police officer or authorised officer, give his name and other proof of identity and the name and address of the owner of the premises, if known.
+[4/2002]

-(3) Any person who contravenes this section or wilfully mis-states his name and address or the name and address of the owner of any premises shall be guilty of an offence and shall be liable on conviction to a fine not exceeding \$1,000.
+(3) Any person who contravenes this section or wilfully mis-states his name and address or the name and address of the owner of any premises shall be guilty of an offence and shall be liable on conviction to a fine not exceeding \$300.

-Power of investigating offences
+Power of investigating offences under sections 20 and 23

-- 87.-(1) For the purpose of investigating any offence under this the Director-General or the Director-General.
-Administration (as the case may be) or any authorised officer (including an authorised officer within the meaning of section 31W) may - - (a) examine orally any person supposed to be acquainted with the facts and circumstances of the case, and to reduce to writing any statement made by the person so examined; and - (b) require by order in writing the attendance before himself of any person who, from information given or otherwise, appears to be acquainted with the facts and circumstances concerning the case and that person shall attend as so required.
+87.-(1) For the purpose of investigating any offence under section 20 or 23, the Director-General or any authorised officer may -

+- (a) examine orally any person supposed to be acquainted with the facts and circumstances of the case, and to reduce to writing any statement made by the person so examined; and - (b) require by order in writing the attendance before himself of any person who, from information given or otherwise, appears to be acquainted with the facts and circumstances concerning the case and that person shall attend as so required.

 (2) The person mentioned in subsection (1)(a) shall be bound to state truly the facts and circumstances with which he is acquainted concerning the case except only that he may decline to make with regard to any fact or circumstance a statement which would have a tendency to expose him to a criminal charge or to penalty or forfeiture.
+[22/99]

-- (3) A statement made under this section by any person shall be read over to him and shall, after correction, if necessary, be signed by him. - (4) If any person fails to attend as required by an order under subsection (1)(b), the Director-General, the Director-General, Food Administration or the authorised officer (including an authorised officer within the meaning of section 31W) may report such failure to a Magistrate who may then issue a warrant to secure the attendance of that person as required by the order.
+(3) A statement made under this section by any person shall be read over to him and shall, after correction, if necessary, be signed by him.
+[22/99]

+(4) If any person fails to attend as required by an order under subsection (1)(b), the Director-General or any authorised officer may report such failure to a Magistrate who may thereupon issue a warrant to secure the attendance of that person as required by the order.